 Department 9 - Honorable Scott N. Freeman

-Chief Judge Freeman was also appointed by the State Bar of Nevada to be a permanent member on the Commission for Judicial Selection from 2008-2011.
+Judge Freeman was also appointed by the State Bar of Nevada to be a permanent member on the Commission for Judicial Selection from 2008-2011.
 He was the Nevada Law Foundation Chairman of the Board of Trustees from 1998-2000.
 He was the criminal justice representative on numerous law related committees, including the Washoe County Public Defender Selection Committee, Washoe County Alternative Public Defender Selection Committee, Nevada Criminal Jury Instructions Committee, Washoe District Court Pattern Criminal Jury Instructions Committee, Washoe District Court Criminal Rules Committee, and the Nevada Mandatory Sentencing Review Commission.
-Chief Judge Freeman has also been a lecturer of numerous topics at seminars sponsored by the State Bar of Nevada, Washoe County Bar Association and local universities and high schools.
+Judge Freeman has also been a lecturer of numerous topics at seminars sponsored by the Nevada Administrative Office of the Courts, State Bar of Nevada, Washoe County Bar Association and local universities and high schools.

-Chief Judge Freeman is most proud of his work in the community.
-He is a member of the Rotary Club of Reno Sunrise.
+Judge Freeman is most proud of his work in the community.
+He was a member of the Rotary Club of Reno Sunrise.
 He was a member of the Board of Trustees for the Children's Cabinet from 1999 to 2014.
 In 2003, he was appointed Chairman of the Board of Trustees for the Children's Cabinet.
 He was also active with the international Special Olympics.
-From 1999 to the present, he has been the Director of Security for the Reno Tahoe Open annual PGA Tour event at the Montreux Golf and Country Club.
-From 2002 to 2014, he has been a Lieutenant of the Washoe County Sheriff's Honorary Deputies Association.
-As of 2014, he has been active with the Reno Rodeo Association.
+From 1999 to the present, he has been the Director of Security for the local annual PGA Tour event.
+Since 2014, he is a volunteer member of the Reno Rodeo Association.

-Chief Judge Freeman enjoys spending time with his two children, playing recreational ice hockey and long distance bicycle riding.
+Judge Freeman enjoys spending time with his two adult children, playing recreational ice hockey and long-distance bicycle riding.